dgovil/AdvancedPythonForMaya/Scene/README.md

 ## Overview

-In this project we'll look at creating a few plugins to augment our scene.
+In this project, we'll be creating two plugins to learn about creating objects for our scene

-We'll be creating the following:

-* A custom transform node and learning to create its own attribute editor template
-* A custom shape locator
-* Making our own viewport
+* Custom Transform

+    This will teach us how to make a custom node for the scene and an accompanying Attribute Editor template.

+    These custom transforms can be very useful for organizing your scene and finding assets quickly.

+* Custom Locator

+    We'll build on what we've learned from the Custom Transform and make our own locator shapes.

+    We'll learn how to draw objects to the viewport using Viewport 2 with the ability to extend the plugin to support multiple shapes.